 The oldest available text on the copper plate is of Vikram Samvat 1117 and the handwritten text is from Vikram Samvat 1270.
 The language of these texts is Prakrit, Magadhi Sanskrit, Apabhramsa, and Braj Bhasha.
 Apart from Jain texts, some Jain literature was composed here, in which excellent works were created on many subjects like poetry, grammar, drama, Shringar number, Mimanas, Nyaya Vishwa Shastra, Ayurveda, Yoga, etc., which are still in the museum.

 Jaisalmer has been a special place from the point of view of folk music.
 Here the oldest such melodious raga is sung, on which the tambura yantra is used.
 The artists here have composed very simple and mesmerizing music and songs that are mesmerizing.

-In the composition of these songs, songs and music have been composed with the feelings of folk tales, puzzles, poetry, as well as the feelings of rain, animals, birds, and social bonds.
+In the composition of these songs, songs and music have been composed with the feelings of folk tales, puzzles, and poetry, as well as the feelings of rain, animals, birds, and social bonds.
 According to folklore experts, the folk songs of Jaisalmer are very ancient, traditional, and pure, and are sung in a tied form.
-Like “Come to my house dear guest”
+Like “Come to my house, dear guest”

 How to reach Jaisalmer from Jaipur?

 - The distance from Jaipur to Jaisalmer is 560 km.

 - It can take up to 10 hours to reach Jaisalmer from Jaipur by bus.